clark2668/gen2_optical_sims/analysis/2021.01_compare_to_basereco/README.md

 ## About
-In preparation for running new reconstructions, we did a comparison between the reconstruction done in 2015 and those we are using with the tools.
+In preparation for running new reconstructions, we did a comparison between the reconstruction done in 2015 and those we are doing with the tools in 2021.

 The baseline files are here: `/data/wipac/HEE/simulation/level2/no-domsim/11900/Sunflower_240m/BaseProc/`

 The baseline reconstructions are here: `/data/wipac/HEE/simulation/level2/no-domsim/11900/Sunflower_240m/BaseReco/`

 The GCD file is: `/data/wipac/HEE/geometries/Sunflower/IceCubeHEX_Sunflower_240m_v3_ExtendedDepthRange.GCD.i3.bz2`

+The [scripts used](https://code.icecube.wisc.edu/projects/icecube/browser/IceCube/sandbox/ayovych/gen2-simulation-studies/Gen2-Scripts/branches/isotropic-doms/trunk) are from Anastasiia.

 We do the study for file `000000`.